Effective participatory discourse: Experiences of participants’ engagement in the context of child protection assessment practices (EPECA), 2019-2022

 Study 1 (systematic review): What are successful family engagement strategies internationally?

 Study 1 is completed, four articles have been submitted to journals on: (1) children’s views in child protection casework in general, (2) strengths-based practice in child welfare, (3) children’s participation in child protection decision-making from children’s perspectives, (4) children’s participation in child protection decision-making from child welfare workers’ perspectives.
+Study 1 is completed (data collection and publishing the results).

 Study 2 (interviews with workers, parents and children, including Client Engagement Scale from Yatchmenoff, 2005): What are stakeholders’ experiences and perceptions of the engagement process, including best practices that lead to successful engagement of workers and families?